Connie Chung Net Worth 2024

 Fact Sheet

-• Wondering what Connie Chung's real name is?
-Connie Chung's real name is Constance Yu-Hwa Chung
+• Wondering what Connie Chung's full name is?
+Connie Chung's full name is Constance Yu-Hwa Chung

 • What does Connie Chung do?
 Connie Chung's job is being a(n) Journalist, Reporter, News Presenter

-• Connie Chung's relationship status is Married (Maury Povich)
+• Connie Chung is currently Married (Maury Povich)

-• Which school did Connie Chung go to?
-Connie Chung attended Allen-Stevenson School, Riverdale Country School
+• Which college/university did Connie Chung go to?
+Connie Chung went to Allen-Stevenson School, Riverdale Country School

 FAQ